HaploExplore/HaploExplore_software_v1/HaploExplore_Program_v1.0/README.txt

 To run it, an "execution.py" file is provided to show how to use the different functions.
 Also to set the different parameters, a config.json file is provided.

 This version requires Python 3.10.12 and bcftools, which is needed for processing VCF files.

+**Run the software without vusual interface** :

+	1. Download "Program" folder.

+	2. Run the "executable.py" file or use the functions in your own program like in the "executable.py" file.
 ___________________________________________________________________________________________________________________

 Current functionalities: